andydandy74/ClockworkForDynamo/README.md

 If you use Clockwork, please remember to uninstall *all* of my previous packages (see [list below](#packages-to-uninstall)).

 If you like the package, please vote in support of it in Dynamo's package search tool.
 Should you find that one of the nodes in this package does not work (or could work better with improved functionality), please let me know by creating a new [issue](https://github.com/CAAD-RWTH/ClockworkForDynamo/issues).
-Also, if you happen to come across a built-in node that does exactly the same as one of the Clockwork nodes, please let me know so I can remove that particular node from the package.
+Also, if you happen to come across a built-in node that does exactly the same as one of the Clockwork nodes, please let me know so I can remove that particular node from the package - I am not trying to duplicate existing functionality.

 Since Dynamo's package manager currently does not (yet) have an update notification infrastructure in place, you may want to follow me on [twitter](https://twitter.com/a_dieckmann) for update notifications.

 #Version history

-At least for a while, I will maintain two versions of this package (one for the latest stable build of Dynamo 0.7.x and one for Dynamo 0.6.3).
-The 0.6.3 branch will, however, only receive bug fixes and I will soon abandon it altogether.
-Current versions are:

-- Clockwork for Dynamo 0.7.x - v0.75.15
-- Clockwork for Dynamo 0.6.3 - v0.63.3

-You can find more detailed information on version history [here](VersionHistory.md)
+The latest release of Clockwor is version 0.75.15 - you can find more detailed information about this version and previous versions in the [version history](VersionHistory.md).
+There is also a version for Dynamo 0.6.3 (Clockwork 0.63.3) which I am keeping for historical purposes only - it is not supported any more.

 #Material on this repository#

 This repository contains the following:

 Directory [package_samples](package_samples) contains simple examples for most of the nodes in Clockwork.
 I use them for occasional testing, but they should also help explain how to use each node.
-The samples are currently still sorted according to their previous package and limited to 0.6.3 files.
-I plan to correct that in the future by organizing them according to their respective categories in the node browser.
-I have also begun adding 0.7.x versions of the sample files.
+I have started to migrate all the samples to 0.7.x, but this process is not yet complete.
+If you cannot find a sample for a particular node, have a look at the 0.6.3 samples instead (they are, however, sorted according to their previous packages).

 Directory [workflow_samples](workflow_samples) contains some sample workflows that I have published online somewhere before.
 I have also started to include some of the examples that I use for teaching Dynamo as well as some material presented at conferences.
-All of these are available for Dynamo 0.7.x as well as 0.6.3.
+All of these are available for Dynamo 0.7.x (as well as 0.6.3).

 Directory [nodes](nodes) is the actual repository of the custom nodes that I use for versioning nodes in between publishing package updates to Dynamo's package manager - which means you will sometimes find nodes in here that haven't made it onto the package manager yet.